MacGH23/BatteryScript_ABCDs/README.md

 **BMS:**
 * JKBMS with original JK RS485 interface adapter
+* DalyBMS with original Daly UART interface adapter (no Bluetooth)

 **Power meter information:<br>**
 To adjust everything automatically, you need to get the current power.<br>